 To calculate the total amount of damages for your car accident case, work through the Damages Estimate Worksheet and make sure you don't overlook any other losses you've suffered.

 Determining lost wages damages may seem simple at first, but, it usually involves more than just adding up numbers.
 It's easy to overlook other factors that can be added to your lost wages claim.
-Contact an experienced attorney in your area today for a free claim evaluation and get a better understanding of your potential damages.
+An experienced car accident attorney will be able to guide you through the process and ensure that you're fairly compenstated.